Whiteleys: Purchase by United Drapery Stores

 In 1961, United Drapery Stores (UDS) purchased Whiteleys for £1,750,000.
 In the late 1970s, UDS held a market survey to find out if the losses of the business were down to customer satisfaction.
 The survey came back positive: it proved that Whiteleys did not have enough customers.

 The department store closed down in 1981, remaining empty until the building was purchased by a firm called the Whiteleys Partnership in 1986, consisting of Arlington Securities, London and Metropolitan Estates, Wilverley & Hampshire Estates and Dartnorth, which was later acquired by the Standard Life Assurance Company.
 Extensive reconstruction followed; the façade and some interior features such as stairs and railings remained, but essentially the building was demolished and rebuilt.
-During this reconstruction a tower crane collapsed, killing workmen and the driver of a car.
+During this reconstruction a tower crane collapsed, killing the driver of the crane and seriously injuring an electrician who was also in the cab of the crane at the time of the incident.
 Whiteleys reopened on 26 July 1989 as a shopping centre.

 Purchase by Meyer Bergman

 In September 2013, the centre was purchased by Meyer Bergman.

-In December 2018, Whiteleys closed for a complete redevelopment in parallel with Meyer Bergman's regeneration of Queensway Parade, which faces the building.
+In December 2018, Whiteleys closed for redevelopment in parallel with Meyer Bergman's regeneration of Queensway Parade, which faces the building.
 The project was planned to deliver a mix of street-level retail units, 65% less retail space than before, with a gym and a cinema, while the upper floors – levels one to nine (excluding level 4) – were to be converted for residential use and a hotel.

-In October 2019, it was announced that Laing O'Rourke had beaten rival Sir Robert McAlpine to the prized deal of overhauling the old shopping centre.
+In October 2019, Laing O'Rourke was announced as the winner of the prized construction contract over rival Sir Robert McAlpine to overhaul the old shopping centre.